AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/go-live.md

 Compared to the section above the ingestion **does not** fail due to the following asset concerns.
 However, it is highly recommended you take the appropriate steps in these scenarios:

 * Any asset that has the original rendition missing
-* Any Folder that has a missing jcr:content node
+* Any folder that has a missing jcr:content node

 Both of the above items will be identified and reported in [Best Practice Analyzer](/help/move-to-cloud-service/best-practices-analyzer/overview-best-practices-analyzer.md) report.